 Abuse can take many forms with or without a narcissist.
 A narcissist is described as a person that uses other people as supply to feed their ego.
-They have no ability to love and many times the are covert narcissists (hidden from public) and even the well educated can be tricked and abused by them never knowing they are with a narcissists until the end or grand finale.
+They have no ability to love and might be a covert narcissist (hidden from public) and even the well educated can be tricked and abused by them never knowing they are with a narcissist until the end or grand finale.

 Definition according to Psychology Today

 Narcissistic Personality Disorder involves arrogant behavior, a lack of empathy for other people, and a need for admiration-all of which must be consistently evident at work and in relationships.
 People who are narcissistic are frequently described as cocky, self-centered, manipulative, and demanding.
 Narcissists may concentrate on unlikely personal outcomes (e.g., fame) and may be convinced that they deserve special treatment.
 Related Personality Disorders: Antisocial, Borderline, Histrionic.
 Narcissism is a less extreme version of Narcissistic Personality Disorder.
 Narcissism involves cockiness, manipulativeness, selfishness, power motives, and vanity-a love of mirrors.
 Related personality traits include Psychopathy, Machiavellianism.